Svdakker/ip-sogyo/README.md

 Furthermore, I would like to focus on using proper feature branches in git and a CI/CD pipeline to automatically integrate completed features into the main branch.

 ## Personal
-On a personal level, I would like ot apply SCRUM, to work in an organized and structured fashion.
+On a personal level, I would like to apply SCRUM, to work in an organized and structured fashion.
+I would like to focus on creating issues for myself and working on only one issue at a time.